ianphil/ContainerCamp/labfour/deploy-docker-swarm.md

 # How to use docker with swarm
+This topic shows a very simple way to use [docker engine with in swarm mode](https://docs.docker.com/engine/swarm/) to create a swarm-managed cluster on Azure.
+It creates three virtual machines in Azure, one to act as the swarm manager, and two as part of the cluster of docker hosts.
+When you are finished, you can use swarm to see the cluster and then begin to use docker on it.

 > This topic uses docker with swarm and the Azure CLI *without* using swarm features built into **docker-machine** in order to show how the different tools work together but remain independent. **docker-machine** has **--swarm** switches that enable you to use **docker-machine** to directly add nodes to a swarm.
 For an example, see the [docker-machine](https://github.com/docker/machine) documentation.
 However, we will be using the non-swarm related **docker-machine** commands to deploy the machines to Azure and to connect to them remotely to manage the swarm.